 Treatment involves treatment of the cancer.
 If the cancer can be controlled or cured, cachexia resolves.

-Additional caloric supplementation does not relieve cachexia.
+Adequate nutrition for the patient's age, size, and activity level should be a target; additional caloric supplementation is often given.
 Any weight gain is usually minimal and is likely to consist of adipose tissue rather than muscle.
 Neither function nor prognosis is improved.
 Thus, in most patients with cancer and cachexia, high-calorie supplementation is not recommended.
 Parenteral nutritional support is not indicated except in situations where oral intake of adequate nutrition is impossible.

-However, other treatments can mitigate cachexia and improve function.
+Other interventions can sometimes mitigate cachexia and improve function.
 Corticosteroids increase appetite and may improve a sense of well-being but do little to increase body weight.
 Likewise, cannabinoids (marijuana, dronabinol) increase appetite but not weight.
 Progestogens, such as megestrol acetate, 40 mg orally 2 or 3 times a day, may increase both appetite and body weight.
 Drugs to alter cytokine production and effects are being studied.
+Androgenic steroids are sometimes given but may adversely affect liver function and potentially accelerate growth of some cancers such as prostate cancer.